trangdata/tpot-fss-ms/manuscript.md

 As a result, this prior knowledge of the gene structure does not depend on the diagnostic phenotype and thus yields no bias in the downstream analysis of TPOT-DS.

 ### Performance assessment
-For each simulated and real-world dataset, after randomly splitting the entire data in two balanced smaller sets (75% training and 25% holdout), we trained TPOT-DS with the Template `Dataset Selector-Transformer-Classifier` on training data to predict class (e.g., diagnostic phenotype in real-world data) in the holdout set.
+For each simulated and real-world dataset, after randomly splitting the entire data in two balanced smaller sets (75% training and 25% holdout), we trained TPOT-DS with the Template `Dataset Selector-Transformer-Classifier` on training data to predict class (*e.g.*, diagnostic phenotype in real-world data) in the holdout set.
 We assess the performance of TPOT-DS by quantifying its ability to correctly select the most important subset (containing most functional features) in 100 replicates of TPOT runs on simulated data with known underlying truth.
+To prevent potential overfitting, we select the pipeline that is closest to the 90th percentile of the cross-validation accuracy to be optimal.
-We also compare the out-of-sample accuracy of TPOT-DS's exported pipeline on the holdout set with that of standard TPOT (with `Transformer-Classifier` Template, no DS operator) and XGBoost [@8w9fI63O], a fast and an efficient implementation of the gradient tree boosting method that has shown much utility in many winning Kaggle solutions [@1MHQyfXY] and been successfully incorporated in several neural network architectures [@19eUrsX1M;@13as7dipI].
+We compare the out-of-sample (holdout) accuracy of TPOT-DS's optimal pipeline on the holdout set with that of standard TPOT (with `Transformer-Classifier` Template, no DS operator) and eXtreme Gradient Boosting [@8w9fI63O], or XGBoost, which is a fast and an efficient implementation of the gradient tree boosting method that has shown much utility in many winning Kaggle solutions [@1MHQyfXY] and been successfully incorporated in several neural network architectures [@19eUrsX1M;@13as7dipI].
 In the family of gradient boosted decision trees, XGBoost accounts for complex non-linear interaction structure among features and leverages gradient descents and boosting (sequential ensemble of weak classifiers) to effectively produce a strong prediction model.
-To obtain the optimal performance for this baseline model, we tune XGBoost hyperparameters using the `R` package `caret` [@6MvKCe21] version 6.0-80 with the repeated cross-validation algorithm and random search method.
+To obtain the optimal performance for this baseline model, we tune XGBoost hyperparameters using TPOT Template with only one classifier `XGBClassifier`, which is imported from the `xgboost` python package.
+Because of stochasticity in the optimal pipeline from TPOT-DS, standard TPOT and the tuned XGBoost model, we fit these models on the training data 100 times and compare 100 holdout accuracy values from each method.
+We choose accuracy to be the metric for comparison because phenotype is balanced in both simulated data and real-world data.
+Detailed code needed to reproduce the results has been made available on the GitHub repository [https://github.com/trang1618/tpot-ds](https://github.com/trang1618/tpot-ds).

 ### Manuscript drafting
 This manuscript is collaboratively written using Manubot [@1GGGHdsew], a software that supports open paper writing via GitHub using the Markdown language.